 What types of contraceptives can women who are prone to anxiety use?

 For women with a history of anxiety, there are many different and effective birth control methods she can try until finding one that’s right for her.
-But it’s critical that women do their research on the different hormonal birth control methods, and thoroughly communicate with their doctors about their concerns and needs.
-Please sign up with Pandia Health today to find out which birth control methods are right for you.
+But it’s critical that women thoroughly communicate with their medical provider about their concerns and needs.
+Sign up with Pandia Health today to find out which birth control method would be right for you.